Guide to Developing New Ways to Retain, Attract and Support Workers

 Looking for workforce insights you can use to guide your organization forward during this time of uncertainty and continued transformation?

-The 2023 AHA Health Care Workforce Scan reveals five fundamental factors shaping the workforce.
+The 2024 AHA Health Care Workforce Scan reveals four fundamental factors shaping the workforce.

 Today, it takes a village to manage patient care.
 Effective leaders will rely more heavily on a team approach to avoid overburdening staff.

 Technology Is a Game Changer

 From telehealth and virtual nursing to artificial intelligence, technology plays a growing role in health care, both clinically and administratively.

 The multiple benefits of providing ambulatory, community-based and at-home care include reduced cost, greater convenience and broader health care access.

 More than one-third of providers plan to mix in-person, hybrid and remote models primarily for administrative work, but also for care delivery.